cadet/CADET-RDM/README.md

 ## Documentation

-You can read the documentation [here](https://cadet-rdm.readthedocs.io).
+The documentation can be found [here](https://cadet-rdm.readthedocs.io).